 Guidelines

-- Nominations may be made by the producer of the material or someone who has used the material and found it useful.
-In all cases, nominations should include a description of how the material constitutes “public outreach” and, when relevant, hard or soft copies of the nominated material.
+Nominations may be made by the producer of the material or someone who has used the material and found it useful.
+In all cases, nominations should include a description of how the material constitutes Public Outreach, and, when relevant, copies of the of the nominated material must be received by the published deadline of the competition.

 How to apply